 Our school use an electronic tracking system called Learning Ladders to monitor the progress and attainment of all children; all children are discussed in half termly pupil progress meetings.
 Based on this wide range of information a child may be identified as needing additional support.

-When a child is identified as needing additional support, the Assistant Head of Inclusion will become involved and may carry out specific assessments or refer your child to a specialist for support either from within the school or externally.
+When a child is identified as needing additional support, the inclusion team will become involved and may carry out specific assessments or refer your child to a specialist for support either from within the school or externally.
 This would be discussed with parents and carers first.

 How do we involve parents/carers and pupils in their education?

-- We have an open door policy and we will always makes ourselves available to discuss your child’s needs.
+- We have an open door policy and we will always make ourselves available to discuss your child’s needs.

 - We listen to what parents / carers tell us about their children and we use that information to make sure everyone who works with a child understands their needs.